Early flying machines: Parachutes

-Da Vinci's design for a pyramid-shaped parachute remained unpublished for centuries.
+Leonardo da Vinci's design for a pyramid-shaped parachute remained unpublished for centuries.
 The first published design was the Croatian Fausto Veranzio's homo volans (flying man) which appeared in his book Machinae novae (New machines) in 1595.
 Based on a ship's sail, it comprised a square of material stretched across a square frame and retained by ropes.
 The parachutist was suspended by ropes from each of the four corners.

 Louis-Sébastien Lenormand is considered the first human to make a witnessed descent with a parachute.
 On 26 December 1783, he jumped from the tower of the Montpellier observatory in France, in front of a crowd that included Joseph Montgolfier, using a 14 ft parachute with a rigid wooden frame.

 Between 1853 and 1854, Louis Charles Letur developed a parachute-glider comprising an umbrella-like parachute with smaller, triangular wings and vertical tail beneath.
 Letur died after it crashed in 1854.